BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 Version 2.5 allows you to import Web-to-Lead forms from Salesforce.

-= How do I change the Lead Source that shows up in Salesforce? = You can easily change this by going into the WordPress-to-Lead admin panel and, under form settings, changing the Lead Source for that form.
+= How do I change the Lead Source that shows up in Salesforce? = You can easily change this by going into the admin panel and, under form settings, changing the Lead Source for that form.
 Daddy Analytics uers can set this to blank to have it automatically filled.

 = I want to include the full URL the form is embedded on, but SF limits the lead source to 40 characters -- how would I do that? =